richelbilderbeek/correct_cpp_hello/README.md

  * After this, you will need to clone that fork.
 See [clone your fork](https://github.com/richelbilderbeek/correct_cpp/blob/master/clone_your_fork.md) for help
  * On the local code, modify `main.cpp` to a compiling program.
 See [do the exercise](https://github.com/richelbilderbeek/correct_cpp/blob/master/do_the_exercise.md) for help
  * Done with the exercise?
 Push your code!
 See [Push your code](https://github.com/richelbilderbeek/correct_cpp/blob/master/push_your_code.md) for help
  * Is your solution pushed to your GitHub?
-Have you code corrected by [doing a pull request](https://github.com/richelbilderbeek/correct_cpp/blob/master/do_a_pull_request.md)
+Let Travis [correct your code](https://github.com/richelbilderbeek/correct_cpp/blob/master/correct_your_code.md)

 Your code must be correct, thus your code must: